Why has MyCPD changed?

 A professional development plan is a tool to help identify, plan and document learning needs.
 It is designed to ensure that your CPD activities are relevant to your individual needs and focused on your scope of practice.
 There is no prescribed form for a PDP.
 The MyCPD program contains a PDP feature, however if you have a development plan with your employer or you have your own version of a PDP then you can use that.

 Read a short tutorial on creating a PDP within the MyCPD portal.

 What will MyCPD look like in the future?

-The Medical Board of Australia’s Professional Performance Framework (PPF) will be phased in from 2020 in Australia.
+The College understands that the Medical Board of Australia’s Professional Performance Framework (PPF) will be phased in from 2020 in Australia.

 From 2021, we expect further changes will be made to the MyCPD Framework in line with the regulatory changes.
 Instead of a credits-based system, the RACP is expected to move to an hours based CPD system.
 You will be required to undertake at least 50 hours of CPD activities every year.

 A key component of the PPF is ‘Strengthened CPD’ and will require at least 50 hours of CPD per year with a minimum of:

 The Medical Board of Australia hasn’t yet released concrete criteria around the requirements from 2020, but we’ll be sure to keep Fellows up to date when they do.